Banks In 2018: Winners For A Growing Economy

 It should also be pointed out that bank risk executives continue to hold substantial sway over bank risk appetites.
 Memories of the Financial Crisis remain strong and bank executives and directors remain cautious.
 This is particularly true of the nation's largest banks as will be shown.

 While bankers and regulators appropriately monitor quarterly change in loan growth, they also need to track longer lending trends.
 Chart 1 shows the five-year loan growth for the banking industry dating back to 1989.
 Several observations can be drawn from this chart.
 First, and most importantly in the context of this analysis, is that the five-year loan growth for the industry is currently nearly identical to the historic average.

-Second, as this chart shows, over time excess growth is almost always punished by excess declines in loan growth.
+Second, as this chart shows, over time, excess growth is almost always punished by excess declines in loan growth.
 The fact that the industry is currently tracking with historic average growth is a positive sign for the industry.
 It indicates that recent loan growth is not out of line with history.

 Chart 1